Motorize pleated blinds or cellular shades

 Are you sitting with extra blankets in front of cold windows?
 Put up a pleated blind and you will not have to move your reading chair.
 Pleated blinds and cellular blinds with air ducts isolates against the cold.

-Cellular shades is an easy way to prevent warmth from disappearing out thru bad isolated windows.
+Cellular shades is an easy way to prevent warmth from disappearing out through bad isolated windows.
 There are plenty of such windows.
 Lots of older houses has two glass windows and then a third of the warmth generated in the house will disappear thru the windows.

 Pleated blinds in older houses